 1. Are you a part of the Maryland Master Naturalist Certification Program?

 2. Would you like additional information about the Master Naturalist Program?

 3. Where did you hear about ACLT (e.g., at an event, from a friend, facebook, etc.)?

 Here is a list of some of the volunteer activities you can be a part of.
 In the next section, you can check off which activities interest you.

 Farm/Garden: If you love to be in the garden, we need help planting, weeding, watering and harvesting!
-This is a special year as the farm changes over to primarily supplying fresh fruits and vegetables to local food banks.
+Double Oak Farm supplies fresh naturally-grown fruits and vegetables to local food pantries.
 You’ll be helping so many people with your volunteer hours!
 We also have pollinator gardens, rain gardens and demonstrations that are teaching tools for the public.